YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. parsed-literal::
    -[NO]CHE[CKTN]

--CHECKTN specifies that JOURNAL -FORWARD must verify for each region that the begining transaction number of the earliest journal file to be processed for that region is same as the current transaction in the database file and that the ending transaction number of every journal file is equal to the begining transaction number of the next generation journal file for a given region.
+-CHECKTN specifies that JOURNAL -FORWARD must verify for each region that the beginning transaction number of the earliest journal file to be processed for that region is the same as the current transaction in the database file and that the ending transaction number of every journal file is equal to the beginning transaction number of the next generation journal file for a given region.
 By default, -FORWARD uses -CHECKTN.

 -NOCHECKTN forces forward recovery by overriding inbuilt mechanisms for checking transaction integrity.
 MUPIP performs -VERIFY when -NOCHECKTN is specified.
 Use -NOCHECKTN with caution because it may lead to integrity issues in the recovered database and journal files.